 Plastic pollution is a persistent and growing problem worldwide that significantly impacts the health of our oceans and beaches.
-Roughly 8 million metric tons of plastics are estimated to enter the ocean each year, and the United States is one of the top 20 contributors to plastic pollution.
+Roughly 11 million metric tons of plastics are estimated to enter the global ocean each year, and the United States is one of the top contributors to plastic pollution.
 Plastic has been found in a wide range of marine environments including the seafloor, surface water, the water column, and on beaches and shorelines.
-California communities are estimated to spend more than $428 million annually to clean up and control plastic pollution.
-Plastic never truly degrades into its chemical components; instead it physically breaks down into smaller and smaller pieces.
-Plastics under 5 millimeters in size are called microplastics, and are found worldwide, even in places considered pristine.
+As of 2015, California communities are estimated to spend more than $428 million annually to clean up and control plastic pollution.
+Plastic never truly degrades into its chemical components; instead, it physically breaks down into smaller and smaller pieces.
+Plastics under 5 millimeters in size are called microplastics and are found worldwide, even in places considered pristine.
 Plastics have been found in the digestive tracts of marine organisms ranging from zooplankton to whales, and microplastics have been found in drinking water and food, including shellfish, salt, beer, and honey.

-The State of California has become a leader in preventing ocean litter by passing a ban on single-use plastic bags, and by banning microplastics in wash-off products, like face scrubs and toothpaste.
-The OPC’s marine pollution program works to address ocean litter by coordinating among the wide range of state agencies and nongovermental organizations that work on plastic pollution, and by supporting needed research to help the state better respond to microplastic pollution.
+The State of California has become a leader in preventing ocean litter by passing a ban on single-use plastic bags; banning microplastics in wash-off products, like face scrubs and toothpaste; and enacting among the most comprehensive plastic extended producer responsibility requirements in the nation.
+OPC’s marine pollution program works to address ocean litter by coordinating among the wide range of state agencies and nongovermental organizations that work on plastic pollution, and by supporting needed research to help the state better respond to microplastic pollution.

 How do we work on Plastic Pollution?

 OPC is developing guidance and strategies to inform policy responses to plastic pollution.
 OPC is also adopting resolutions on timely plastic pollution policy options.

 California Ocean Litter Prevention Strategy